Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 Risks: Passive surveillance of traffic on the wire

-A STRONG DNS privacy service provide service over one or more of the following transports
+A DNS privacy service can mitigate this risk by providing service over one or more of the following transports

 * DNS-over-TLS
 * DNS-over-HTTPS

+Additional options:

-A DNS privacy service can also be provided over DNS-over-DTLS.
+* A DNS privacy service can also be provided over DNS-over-DTLS.

-It is noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
+* It is noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
 However, use of these transports for DNS are not standardized and any discussion of best practice for providing such service is out of scope for this document.